rezaarshad/jenkins-pipeline/README.md

 # jenkins pipeline shared library
-jenkins shared library example for maven based prject
+This repository is an example for deploying maven based prohjects using Jenkins.

-## Plugins (need to be installed)
+## Plugins (need to be installed on Jenkins)

 https://plugins.jenkins.io/http_request
 https://plugins.jenkins.io/ssh-agent